 - Upon returning to Paris with Aurore and Passepoil, Lagardère disguises himself as a hideous hunchback to gain Gonzague's trust and infiltrate his household, hence the title — according to a superstitious belief in France at the time, touching a hunchback's back is supposed to make you lucky.
 The disguise proves effective as Gonzague increasingly trusts him without the slightest hint of suspicion.

 - Passepoil passes for a mute in Segovia.
-Gonzague's men throw an egg at him, which makes him blow his cover.
+Gonzague's men throw an egg at him, which makes him talk, and thus blow his cover.

 - Only One Name: Passepoil is only known by this name.